 - It is appropriate to offer genetic counseling (including discussion of potential risks to offspring and reproductive options) to young adults who are affected or at risk.

 DNA banking is the storage of DNA (typically extracted from white blood cells) for possible future use.
-Because it is likely that testing methodology and our understanding of genes, mutations, and diseases will improve in the future, consideration should be given to banking DNA of affected individuals.
+Because it is likely that testing methodology and our understanding of genes, allelic variants, and diseases will improve in the future, consideration should be given to banking DNA of affected individuals.

-Although prenatal testing for mtDNA mutations causing MELAS is of uncertain utility, it is possible by analysis of DNA extracted from fetal cells obtained by amniocentesis usually performed at approximately 15 to 18 weeks' gestation or chorionic villus sampling (CVS) at approximately ten to 12 weeks' gestation.
-The specific mtDNA mutation in the mother must be identified before prenatal testing can be performed.
+Although prenatal testing for mtDNA pathogenic variants causing MELAS is of uncertain utility, it may be available from a clinical laboratory that offers either testing of the relevant gene or custom prenatal testing.
+The specific mtDNA pathogenic variant in the mother must be identified before prenatal testing can be performed.

-Changes in mutation load during pregnancy were evaluated in a small study of nine pregnancies in five women from families with the m.3243A>G mtDNA mutation.
-Mutation loads in chorionic villi (which were analyzed once) and in amniocytes (analyzed once or twice during pregnancy) were found to be stable [Bouchet et al 2006].
+Changes in mutational load during pregnancy were evaluated in a small study of nine pregnancies in five women from families with the m.3243A>G mtDNA pathogenic variant.
+Mutational loads in chorionic villi (which were analyzed once) and in amniocytes (analyzed once or twice during pregnancy) were found to be stable [Bouchet et al 2006].
 Eleven pregnancies with fetal mutation levels 35% or lower (assessed with prenatal diagnosis or PGD) resulted in healthy children who have been followed for one month to five years; one pregnancy, with 63% mutation level in the fetus, was terminated [Monnot et al 2011, Treff et al 2012].
 Additional studies are necessary to establish the value of prenatal testing.

 Interpretation of prenatal diagnostic results is complex for the following reasons: